TEN-framework/TEN-Agent/README.md

 This should start an agent server running on port 8080.

-### Use Astra AI playground to connect to your agent
+### Use Astra.ai playground to connect to your agent

 You can use the playground project to test with the server you just started.